 Scott manages Imagine H2O's operations and is responsible for building the organization's strategic partnerships.
 Prior to joining Imagine H2O, Scott developed sustainable and impact investment strategies for institutional and private clients at Royal Bank of Canada and Piper Jaffray.
 Scott initially joined Imagine H2O's volunteer team in 2008 through his involvement with the Full Circle Fund's Energy and Environment Circle.
 Scott also serves on the advisory board of Vida Verde Nature Education in Half Moon Bay.
 He has a BA in Economics from the Colorado College.

-Tom acts as Vice President of Programming for Imagine H2O, developing the accelerator model as well as building out our policy and leadership capabilities as we scale.
-Tom comes to us from strategy roles at Project Frog (a San Francisco componentized buildings company) and Tamar Energy (an AD network developer based in London).
+Tom acts as Vice President of Programming for Imagine H2O, running the Accelerator as well as building out our policy, global and leadership capabilities as we scale.
+Tom previously held strategy roles at Project Frog (a San Francisco componentized buildings company) and Tamar Energy (an AD network developer based in London).
 Prior to business school, he spent three and half years with ERM, the sustainability consultancy, where he was an engagement manager.
 Tom holds an MBA from Harvard Business School, and an MA in Politics from Edinburgh University.

 Tamin Pechet, Chairman

 Tamin Pechet is Chairman of Imagine H2O.
 He is also CEO of Upwell.
 Tamin is the founder of Banyan Water, a leading software and analytics company that optimizes water systems nationally, and he serves on boards of four software and data businesses.
 Previously, Tamin was a venture capitalist at Catamount Ventures and an investor at Goldman Sachs’ Special Situations Group, where he co-founded Goldman Sachs E&P Capital and helped launch Goldman’s Specialty Lending Group.